RafanSTR/uptime/README.md

   USING (true)
   WITH CHECK (true);

+-- 12. Create RLS Policies for branding_settings
+DROP POLICY IF EXISTS "Allow SELECT for branding settings" ON branding_settings;
+CREATE POLICY "Allow SELECT for branding settings"
+  ON branding_settings
+  FOR SELECT
+  TO anon, authenticated
+  USING (true);

+DROP POLICY IF EXISTS "Allow INSERT for branding settings" ON branding_settings;
+CREATE POLICY "Allow INSERT for branding settings"
+  ON branding_settings
+  FOR INSERT
+  TO anon
+  WITH CHECK (true);

+DROP POLICY IF EXISTS "Allow UPDATE for branding settings" ON branding_settings;
+CREATE POLICY "Allow UPDATE for branding settings"
+  ON branding_settings
+  FOR UPDATE
+  TO anon
+  USING (true)
+  WITH CHECK (true);

+DROP POLICY IF EXISTS "Allow DELETE for branding settings" ON branding_settings;
+CREATE POLICY "Allow DELETE for branding settings"
+  ON branding_settings
+  FOR DELETE
+  TO anon
+  USING (true);

--- 11. Insert default admin user (username: admin, password: password) INSERT INTO admin_users (username, password_hash) VALUES ('admin', '$2a$10$92IXUNpkjO0rOQ5byMi.Ye4oKoEa3Ro9llC/.og/at2.uheWG/igi') ON CONFLICT (username) DO NOTHING;
+-- 13. Insert default admin user (username: admin, password: password) INSERT INTO admin_users (username, password_hash) VALUES ('admin', '$2a$10$92IXUNpkjO0rOQ5byMi.Ye4oKoEa3Ro9llC/.og/at2.uheWG/igi') ON CONFLICT (username) DO NOTHING;

--- 12. Insert default monitoring settings
+-- 14. Insert default monitoring settings
 INSERT INTO monitoring_settings (global_check_interval, enable_global_interval)
 VALUES (5, false)
 ON CONFLICT DO NOTHING;

+-- 15. Insert default branding settings
+INSERT INTO branding_settings (app_name, logo_url, favicon_url, primary_color, secondary_color)
+VALUES ('UptimeWatch', '', '/vite.svg', '#2563eb', '#1e40af')
+ON CONFLICT DO NOTHING;

--- 13. Create indexes for better performance
+-- 16. Create indexes for better performance
 CREATE INDEX IF NOT EXISTS idx_status_checks_monitor_id ON status_checks(monitor_id);
 CREATE INDEX IF NOT EXISTS idx_status_checks_checked_at ON status_checks(checked_at);
 CREATE INDEX IF NOT EXISTS idx_monitors_status ON monitors(status);